 BFA is a closed campus.
 Students are expected to remain on school grounds at all times unless special permission is granted.
 Parents must check students in and out of the office if they leave for any reason throughout the day.
-School dismisses at 3:30 p.m.
-Students not picked up by the end of the afternoon carpool and who are enrolled in BASE will be sent to BASE and parents will be charged at the current BASE tuition rate.
-Students who are not picked up and are not enrolled in BASE will be held in the office while parents are contacted.
-A late fee may be charged for students who are not picked up by the end of carpool.
+School dismisses at 3:25 p.m.
+Students who are not picked up and are not registered in BASE will be held in the office while parents are contacted.
+A late fee will be charged for students who are not picked up by the end of carpool.